mctsnt/docile-charge-point/README.md

  * Web interface: click together test: 150 CPs behaving like this, 300 like that, ..., GO!

  * Live demo on the web?

+## Legal

+The contents of this repository are © 2017-2019 The New Motion B.V. and other contributors, licensed under the terms of the [GNU General Public License version 3](LICENSE).